-Suicide Prevention Training & Mental Health Awareness
+Suicide Prevention and Teen Mental Health

 To advocate for mental health awareness and to teach suicide prevention to help anyone who is struggling so that they know it is ok to ask for help.
 To be a resource for school communities in their struggle with mental health on campus and to teach long lasting prevention and how to prevent a suicide from happening within their communities.